It’s 1970. Colour television is coming and Newcastle’s Channel 3 has a lot of work to do.

 Below ~ just a wild guess, but that item at left might be a recently-decommissioned RCA TRT videotape machine.
 Meanwhile, news cameraman Barry Nancarrow records the AVR’s historic journey.
 George Brown behind him at far right.

-Below ~ VTR Supervisor Jeff Beach at left, engineering chief Harry McPhee at right… AVR-1 center.
+Below ~ VTR Supervisor Jeff Beach at left, engineering chief Harry McPhee at right and Barry Nancarrow on newscamer as the AVR-1 enters the studio on forklift.

 Above ~ A pose for posterity before the shiny new AVR-1